NetSPI/PowerUpSQL/README.md

 ### Common Functions

 These functions are used for common information gathering tasks.
-Similar to core functions, the common functions can be executed as standalone functions, but are also used other functions in the PowerUpSQL module.
+Similar to core functions, the common functions can be executed by themselves, but are also used by other functions in the PowerUpSQL module.

 |Function Name                 |Description |
 |:-----------------------------|:-----------|